 Full access to Europe

 As part of the European Union, Sweden provides easy access to a market of 28 countries and 500 million consumers.
 The Nordic market only – Sweden, Denmark, Finland and Norway – makes up the 11th largest economy in the world.
 A large amount of multinational corporations present in Sweden has not only created an important domestic market, it has also paved the way for world-class infrastructure.

 Stability and sustainability by default

 Sweden’s strong public finances, sound banking system, political stability and well-performing economy make it a robust place to run a business.
 Sweden boasts excellent infrastructure through extensive public investments.
-Swedish companies are at the forefront in integrating a sustainable approach to business in their strategies and daily management.
+Swedish companies are at the forefront of integrating a sustainable approach to business in their strategies and daily management.